geneontology/geneontology.github.io/_docs/ontology-relations.md

 # Relations in the Gene Ontology

 ## Overview
-The following page documents the relations used in the filtered GO ontology.
-For information on how relations are represented in OBO format, see the OBO File Format Guide.
-Understanding relations in GO
 The ontologies of GO are structured as a graph, with terms as nodes in the graph and the relations (also know as object properties) between the terms as edges.
 Just as each term is defined, so the relations between GO terms are also categorized and defined.
 This document provides a description of some of the commonly used relationships in GO: is a (is a subtype of); part of; has part; regulates, negatively regulates and positively regulates.

+All terms (other than the root terms representing each namespaceaspect, above) have an is a sub-class relationship to another term; for example, GO:0015758 : glucose transport is a GO:0015749 : monosaccharide transport.
+The Gene Ontology employs a number of other relations, including part of (e.g. GO:0031966 : mitochondrial membrane part of GO:0005740 : mitochondrial envelope) and regulates (e.g. GO:0006916 : anti-apoptosis regulates GO:0012501 : programmed cell death).

 This set is not exhaustive and includes only a subset of relations used in the GO ontologies, logical definitions and annotations.
-For more technical information about relations and their properties used in GO and other ontologies see the OBO Relations Ontology (RO) and for relationships used in GO annotation extensions, see the GO annotation extension relations file (experimental).
+For more technical information about relations and their properties used in GO and other ontologies see the [OBO Relations Ontology (RO)](http://www.obofoundry.org/ontology/ro.html).

 ## Using relations to group related annotations

-Relations are widely used by GO browsing tools such as AmiGO and QuickGO and in over-representation analysis to group related GO annotations.
-For example the annotations on the AmiGO page for kinase activity includes annotations made to 'tyrosine kinase activity', 'protein kinase activity' etc. Note that not all relations can be safely used to group annotations via the GO graph.
+Relations are widely used by GO browsing tools such as [AmiGO](http://amigo.geneontology.org/amigo) and [QuickGO](https://www.ebi.ac.uk/QuickGO) and in over-representation analysis to group related GO annotations.
+For example, the annotations on the [AmiGO page for kinase activity](http://amigo.geneontology.org/amigo/term/GO:0016301) include annotations made to '[fucokinase activity](http://amigo.geneontology.org/amigo/term/GO:0050201)', '[protein kinase activity](http://amigo.geneontology.org/amigo/term/GO:0004672)' etc. Note that not all relations can be safely used to group annotations via the GO graph.
 Please see below for notes and examples illustrating when and why grouping of annotations via relationships can be done safely.

 ## Conventions used in the documentation
 There are a number of ways of referring to and representing logical relations.
 The GO relations documentation uses the following conventions: